karimhabush/cryptuwu/modules/sym/README.md

 # Symetric encryption
- _PKIP module for symetric encryption operations_
+ _cryptuwu module for symetric encryption operations_

 >It supports AES256/DES3 encryption and decryption